sjp38/linux/Documentation/admin-guide/mm/damon/plans.rst

 The ultimate goal of DAMON is being used as a building block of the data access pattern aware kernel memory management subsystem optimization.
-However, as always, some users having very special workloads will want to do their own optimization.
-DAMON will automate most of the tasks for such manual optimizations in near future.
-Users will be required to only describe what kind of data access pattern based operation schemes they want in simple form.
+However, as always, some users having very special workloads will want to do their optimization.
+DAMON will automate most of the tasks for such manual optimizations soon.
+Users will be required to only describe what kind of data access pattern-based operation schemes they want in a simple form.

 By applying a very simple scheme for THP promotion/demotion with a prototype implementation, DAMON reduced 60% of THP memory footprint overhead while preserving 50% of the THP performance benefit.
-The detailed results can be seen in an external web page [1]_.
+The detailed results can be seen on an external web page [1]_.

-Several RFC patchsets for this plan is available [2]_.
+Several RFC patchsets for this plan are available [2]_.

 Support Various Address Spaces
 ==============================

-Currently, DAMON supports only virtual memory address spaces because it utilizes PTE Accessed bits as its low level access check primitive and ``struct vma`` as a way to address the monitoring target regions.
-However, the core idea of DAMON is in separated higher layer.
-Therefore, DAMON can support other various address spaces by chaning the two low primitives to others for the address spaces.
+Currently, DAMON supports only virtual memory address spaces because it utilizes PTE Accessed bits as its low-level access check primitive and ``struct vma`` as a way to address the monitoring target regions.
+However, the core idea of DAMON is in a separate higher layer.
+Therefore, DAMON can support other various address spaces by changing the two low primitives to others for the address spaces.

-In a future, DAMON will make the lower level primitives configurable so that it can support various address spaces including physical memory.
-The configuration will be highly flexible so that users can even implement the primitives by themselves for their special usecase.
-Monitoring of clean/dirty/entire page cache, NUMA nodes, specific files, or block devices would be examples of such usecases.
+In the future, DAMON will make the lower level primitives configurable so that it can support various address spaces including physical memory.
+The configuration will be highly flexible so that users can even implement the primitives by themselves for their special use case.
+Monitoring of clean/dirty/entire page cache, NUMA nodes, specific files, or block devices would be examples of such use cases.

 An RFC patchset for this plan is available [3]_.